 You may think you have your heart set on a ball gown with a sweetheart neckline and illusion lace back, but before you limit yourself to that style, try on a variety of styles and silhouettes.
 Dresses have a tendency to look completely different on the hanger than they do on a body, so it’s worth listening to your consultant if she says she thinks you might look stunning in a mermaid-style silk dress.
 You never really know what will work on your body until you try it on, so when wedding dress shopping give your consultant’s advice a chance.
 You might even want to try on the dress your mom keeps eyeing, if only just to see her smile.

 5. Don’t freak out about sizes.

 Just like most sizes vary between brands, there’s a variance between wedding dress and street wear sizes.
 You might wear a size 8 dress from your favorite store, but the wedding gown you have your eye on might be more like a size 14.
 The important thing to remember is that it’s just a number.
 It doesn’t define who you are.
+See what Martha Stewart Weddings has to say about wedding dress sizes.
 What matters is that you’re comfortable and feel good in the gown.